Holidays are undoubtedly filled with expectations, but expectations can be the quickest way to disappointment and disharmony.

 - Military grief is unique so it’s great there are organizations such as Wounded Warrior Project to meet the emotional, mental, and physical needs of wounded service members.
 For more information: http://www.woundedwarriorproject.org

-- The greatest grief support is God, and trusted, close family members and friends.
+- The greatest grief support is God and trusted family members and friends.
 Be sure to allow God and loved ones to help, support, love, and encourage you in your greatest times of need this holiday season.

-You may find all, some, or none of these websites helpful.
+You may find some, none, or all of these websites/organizations helpful.
+These are for informational purposes only.
 As with all grief material and encouragement, breathe in the good; exhale the bad.
-Do what is best for you and your family.❤️
+Do what is best for you and your family.🎄❤️🎄